rwmjones/rhrq-riscv-extensions/article.md

-There is a well-defined naming scheme describing what extensions are supported by hardware, and later in the article I'll talk about how you can find this out for your hardware (or QEMU).
+There is a well-defined naming scheme describing what extensions are supported by hardware, and later in the article I'll talk about how you can find this out for your hardware.
 At the time of writing in 2023, the vast majority of hardware can be described as:

 ```
 RV64IMAFDCZicsr_Zifencei